-The Chairman of each Coordinating Committee shall be

-appointed by the President annually, but no person shall be able to serve more than five consecutive years.
+The Chairman of each Coordinating Committee shall be appointed by the President annually, but no person shall be able to serve more than five consecutive years.

-Composition of Coordinating Committees
+C. Composition of Coordinating Committees

 - Each of the Coordinating Committees shall have from three to nine members appointed annually by the President. - The Chairman of each Advisory and Ad Hoc Committee shall be made a member of the appropriate Coordinating Committee.
 No person shall serve more than eight years as combined member and chairman.
+The President is charged to provide continuity of these committees when making appointments. - The President shall be an ex officio member of all Coordinating Committees. - Each Coordinating Committee shall report in writing each year to the Executive Committee its activities and budget.